unrays/Catalyst/README.md

             return new T(nex::forward<Ts&&>(args)...);
         }

-        // This is intentional standard code, no need to panic, it doesn't have
+        // This is intentional boilerplate code, no need to panic, it doesn't have
         // the same responsibility as the internal construction of scoped pointers. template<typename T, typename...
 Ts>
         static constexpr nex::scoped_ptr<T> create_scoped_ptr(Ts&&... args) noexcept {